vote/pdf_template/README.md

 # pdf_template

-Small wrapper around pdftk for filling and signing PDFs
+Small wrapper around pdftk for filling and signing PDFs.

+You will need to have the `pdftk` binary installed and in your `$PATH`.

 Example: